The Skills Minister has attended the launch of a ‘groundbreaking’ scheme in Yorkshire to mark National Apprenticeship Week.

 Small and specialist universities are innovative, agile industry experts supporting the economic development within their communities and specific sectors in the economy.
 Frequently located in smaller towns, on the edge of cities, or in rural or coastal locations, many also carry out high impact, practical research and knowledge exchange.

+This new report from GuildHE demonstrates they are well-positioned to stimulate the growth of key priority economies such as the creative industries, health and agriculture in a landscape which includes the Government’s levelling up agenda and the plan to increase investment in research and development to 2.4 per cent of the GDP by 2027.
 ‘Building the Jigsaw’ contains an in-depth study of the key role of smaller and specialist universities in their local, national and international economies.
 The report uses a combined experimental heat mapping and case studies approach to highlight the local, national and international economic impact of smaller and specialist UK higher education institutions.
 It brings new evidence to the sector by capturing knowledge exchange activities not always apparent in traditional statistics and often in unexpected locations throughout the UK.

 Anthony McClaran, GuildHE Chair and Vice-Chancellor of St Mary’s University Twickenham, said: